Tayeb-Ahmed-TAS/DSA-with-CPP/Sorting Algorithms/README.md

 The most common order is numerical order, but sorting can be applied to any data type that has a defined order relation.

+## What is a Sorting Algorithm?

+A sorting algorithm is an algorithm that takes an array or a list as input and outputs the same array or list in a sorted order (Increasing Order or Decreasing Order).

 ## Some Sorting Algorithms

 1. Bubble Sort